Italy profile - Timeline

 2011 October - Prime Minister Berlusconi wins key confidence vote over his handling of the economy.

 2011 November - Amid growing doubts about Italy's debt burden, Mr Berlusconi resigns after his government fails to gain a full majority in the Chamber of Deputies during a budget vote.
-President Giorgio Napolitano nominates former European Union commissioner Mario Monti to form a government of technocrats.
+Former European Union commissioner Mario Monti forms government of technocrats.

 2011 December - Mr Monti's package of austerity measures amounting to 33bn euros (£27bn; $43bn) of spending cuts gains parliamentary approval.
 The package also includes measures to raise taxes and tackle tax evasion.